 - They also offer a range of workshops that can be organised on request.
 See Workshop FAQ

 They suggest asking your school, carer group, local authority or other organisation to host the workshops.

 To get specialist NHS help in coping with your child’s behaviour ask your GP for a referral.
 Click icon to find out what the specialist will want to know .

-Click on the icon for information from the National Autistic Society (NAS) for a range of pages covering issues linked to behaviour.
-They talk about causes and practical information.
+Click on the icon for the National Autistic Society’s range of pages covering issues linked to behaviour.
+They offer practical information and talk about causes.

 There is a range of services that might be worth a look.

 “If it feels like challenging behaviour it is challenging behaviour”.
 “You do what you have to do to get through the day.

 It’s not giving in, it’s coping.”
 Geoff Evans – autism speaker.